intellectivelab/docs.intellectivelab.com/_docs/unity/features/analytics/charts/features-linemark-chart.md

 ### Chart configuration

-The code snippet below describes a Mark Chart configuration example.
+The code snippet below describes a LineMark Chart configuration example.
 Please refer to [Charts](features-charts.md) for more information about charts configuration.

 ```xml
 <UiComponents>